Candas1/SVPWM-Visualization/README.md

 The space vector modulation is implemented for a two level inverter power-stage with six switches.
 </p>
 <p>
 Try it out!
-You can find a deployed version of the application here: https://ovaskainen.fi/sv-pwm-illu/
+The application is automatically deployed here: https://candas1.github.io/SVPWM-Visualization/
 </p>
 <h3>Created with Vue.js and HTML5.</h3>